CompHound/CompHoundInv/CompHoundInv/README.md

 4. Startup Inventor; the AddIn should be loaded.

-To unregister the AddIn, remove the Autodesk.<AddInName>.Inventor.addin from above mentioned .addin manifest file locations directly.
+To unregister the AddIn, remove the Autodesk.<AddInName>.Inventor.addin file from the afore-mentioned .addin manifest file locations.